In a right triangle, one leg has length 6 and the hypotenuse has ... | Study Prep in Pearson+

 Multiple Choice

-In a right triangle, one leg has length and the other leg has length .
-What is the length of the hypotenuse ?
-Select the correct answer.
+In a right triangle, one leg measures units and the other leg measures units.
+Find the length of the hypotenuse.
+If necessary, round to the nearest tenth.

 views